Join our list

-There is a non-immigrant business visa, nicknamed a B visa, and there is a work permit.
+There is a Non Immigrant ‘B’ Business Visa, nicknamed a B Visa, and there is a Work Permit.
 They are two separate, very different documents.
 They cannot be combined and dubbed “work visa.”

-A business B visa is the shiny paper sticker that goes into your passport and allows you to legally work in Thailand.
+A Non Immigrant Business Visa is the shiny paper sticker that goes into your passport and gives you permission to legally work in Thailand.
 It’s good for up to a year (once it’s been extended during the first 90 days) and is issued by a Royal Thai Embassy or Consulate.
-A business visa costs roughly the equivalent of $65 USD; the exact fee and method of payment vary slightly for each country’s office due to the currency exchange rate.
+A Business Visa costs roughly the equivalent of 65 USD; the exact fee and method of payment vary slightly for each country’s office due to the currency exchange rate.

-A work permit is a document that looks a lot like a blue passport and is issued by Thailand’s Department of Labor.
+A Work Permit is a document that looks a lot like a blue passport and is issued by Thailand’s Department of Labor.
 Your employer provides you with the right paperwork to apply for a Thai work permit.
-A work permit shows that you are a properly registered employee and it costs 3000 baht ($100 USD).
-It is also good for one year.
+A work permit shows that you are a properly registered tax-paying employee and it costs 3,000 baht (roughly 100 USD) for one year.

 A border run and visa run are two different things.